Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities: Overview of existing technologies

 This section provides a brief introduction to the existing technologies which may be used to support off-network communication.
 Among these technologies, GSM-R, TETRA, and DMR have been applied in some scenarios in the field of railway communication, while LTE-V2X and NR-V2X are technologies that can be used for off-network communication in the field of vehicular networking.
 Since there are many similarities between the two fields, it may be a good direction to consider the application of LTE-V2X and NR-V2X to railway off-network communication.
 The comparison of existing technologies is given in Table \ref{tab:2}.

-{\bf{GSM-R:}} GSM-R originated in Europe and is a radio standard dedicated to railway communications.
+{\bf{GSM-R\cite{ref10}:}} GSM-R originated in Europe and is a radio standard dedicated to railway communications.
 It works near the 900 MHz frequency band, the access scheme is Time Division Multiple Access (TDMA), and the channel bandwidth is 200 kHz.
-The duration of one TDMA frame is 4.615 ms and consists of 8 time slots, each of which lasts 0.577 ms\cite{ref9}.

-The logical channels of GSM-R can be divided into traffic channels (TCH) and signaling channels according to their different uses.
-The traffic channels are designed to carry encoded voice and data, and the signaling channel is a control channel dedicated to transmission control information.
-GSM-R can achieve data rates of 9.6 kbps and 14.4 kbps per channel using Circuit Switched Data (CSD) mode and High Speed Circuit Switched Data (HSCSD) mode, respectively.
+It can achieve data rates of 9.6 kbps and 14.4 kbps per channel using Circuit Switched Data (CSD) mode and High Speed Circuit Switched Data (HSCSD) mode, respectively.
 In addition, it can achieve data rates of 21.4 kbps per channel when the General Packet Radio Service (GPRS) with Packet Switched Data (PSD) is used.

 GSM-R defines four power levels to allow for different mobile devices, with a maximum of 8 W peak output power (1 W mean output power) and a minimum of 0.8 W output power.
 The data TCHs use convolutional code as the channel coding scheme, and the modulation scheme of GSM-R is Gaussian Minimum Shift Keying (GMSK) with parameter BT = 0.3, modulation rate of 270.83 kbit/s, and a Viterbi algorithm is used for demodulation.